-Although goals are projected to conduct federal investigations based on investigative type, these are subject to change based on requests from FMCSA.
-New York domiciled carriers (intrastate and interstate) with three or more unreturned Driver Vehicle Examination reports (DVERs) with OOS violations or that were cited for operating an OOS vehicle (396.9c2) during the previous quarters are also targeted for investigations.
-Lists of carriers that fall in the above categories are compiled periodically and provided to field staff for investigations.
+Although goals are projected to conduct federal investigations, based on investigative type, these are subject to change, based on requests from FMCSA.
+New York domiciled carriers (intrastate and interstate) with three or more unreturned Driver Vehicle Examination reports (DVERs) with OOS violations or that were cited for operating an OOS vehicle (396.9c2) during the previous quarters, are also targeted for investigations.
+Lists of carriers that fall in the above categories, are compiled periodically and provided to field staff for investigations.
 Additionally, NYSDOT can utilize FMCSA's Risk-Based Prioritization Lists to assist in the identification of carriers, who may need to have an investigation conducted.
 Typically, the investigations are comprised of focused or comprehensive state compliance reviews (as appropriate).
 During the investigations, the breakdowns of the carriers' safety management processes are identified.
 The carriers are advised on how they can improve their safety.
 As a result of the investigations, warning letters or Notices of Violations may be issued with follow-up activities.
-These follow-up activities may involve a revisit of the carrier, development of a corrective action plan, or the carrier may be requested to provide additional documentation as proof of compliance for items that were found deficient.
+These follow-up activities may involve a revisit of the carrier, development of a corrective action plan, or the carrier may be requested to provide additional documentation, as proof of compliance for items that were found deficient.
+The safe transport of hazardous materials continues to be a safety priority.
+In addition to roadside inspections and traffic enforcement efforts to address hazardous materials safety, there are also targeted state compliance reviews, focused on intrastate hazardous materials carriers, identified as high risk.